simantini07/cf_ai_code_reviewer/README.md

 #### 4. Test It

-Open a PR and watch the bot comment with a full code review!
+Open a PR and the bot should comment with a full code review.

 ### Environment Variables